cpswarm/swarm_functions/kinematics_exchanger/README.md

 ```
 to launch the `kinematics_exchanger` node.

-### Launch File Parameters
 The launch file can be configured with following parameters:
 * `id` (integer, default: 1)
   The identifier (ID) of the CPS used for name spacing in simulation.
 * `output` (string, default: screen)
   Whether to show the program output (`screen`) or to write it to a log file (`log`).

-### Parameter Files
 In the `param` subdirectory there is the parameter file `kinematics_exchanger.yaml` that allows to configure the behavior of the `kinematics_exchanger` node.
-It contains the following parameters:
-* `~loop_rate` (real, default: 1.5)
-  The frequency in Hz at which to run the control loops.
-* `~queue_size` (integer, default: 10)
-  The size of the message queue used for publishing and subscribing to topics.
-* `~timeout` (real, default: 20.0)
-  The time in seconds after which another CPS is considered to have left the swarm.
-* `~sample_size` (integer, default: 5)
-  The number of data samples to average over for reliable results.
-* `~init` (integer, default: 30)
-  The number of messages to ignore during initialization.
-This is because the first messages are inaccurate.

 ## Nodes